Our Purity Promise

 Do we actually know the long term effect of such common ingredients?
 No we don’t.
 This data simply is not available yet.
 What we do know is that some of these chemicals are already polluting the water table and this damage seems to be irreversible.
 Further, certain tests have concluded that some ingredients in shampoos, dyes, and other personal care products “may be playing havoc with hormones that control reproduction and development”.
 So why are they being used?
 Simply because they are cheap alternatives to natural ingredients – in brief, they allow a larger profit to the skincare companies.

 So we challenge you!
-Before deciding to switch to Nuts Organic, please take a look at the ingredients in your skincare.
+Before deciding to switch to Nuts Organic Skincare, please take a look at the ingredients in your existing products.
 We have compiled a list of ‘nasties’ and we will continue to add to this list regularly!
 Our Purity Promise to you is that our products DO NOT and WILL NEVER contain any of these ingredients.

 SLS (Sodium Lauryl Sulphate)

 Sodium Lauryl Sulphate is a detergent found in the vast majority of skincare products.
 It is also found in shampoos, toothpastes & hair colourants.
 It bulks out the product allowing a little to go a long way and produces foam, hence why it is found in most soaps.
 Did you know, however, that a soap bar doesn’t have to foam to wash skin thoroughly?
 We have been tricked into thinking the lather helps clean the skin when in truth the lather is produced by an unnecessary chemical.
 It is used so often as it is cheap.
 SLS actually damages the protective outer layer of the skin and is a known irritant.
 It enhances the absorption of other chemicals and is known to aggravate skin conditions such as eczema and psoriasis and has been proven to cause dermatitis.